The Grenadier Forum

 Eromanga

 The "Len Beadell Marker", by the Gunbarrel Road Highway Construction Party.
 Now more commonly known as the Gunbarrel Highway Crew.
 I have a notation on that image saying that was a replica marker.
 Someone probably stole the original !
-The replica wording is on the last line of the plague.
+EDIT: The replica wording is on the last line of the plague.

 Trip Home 2015 - 0039.jpg